 Sometimes a good diet is not enough.
-In that case supplements or medications will be required.
+In that case supplements or medications will be needed.
 Your doctor or nurse will guide you with an individual bowel program.

 Water plays a key role in bowel management.
 Water is needed to make healthy stools.
-Adults and children need sufficient water for good bowel health.
+Adults and children need plenty of water for good bowel health.

 Foods that may soften stools include: